Brain Science

 Beyond Estrogen: Other Important Hormones

-A study published in January 2017 in the journal Biological Psychiatry: Cognitive Neuroscience and Neuroimaging found that older adults who had lower levels of GABA in the frontal lobes of their brain (the part that handles complex cognitive functioning) performed worse on cognitive tests compared to those who had higher GABA levels.4 However, all is not lost.
-There are things you can do to boost production of GABA, estrogen and other important hormones to help keep your brain healthy.
+A study in the journal Biological Psychiatry: Cognitive Neuroscience and Neuroimaging found that older adults who had lower levels of GABA in the frontal lobes of their brain (the part that handles complex cognitive functioning) performed worse on cognitive tests compared to those who had higher GABA levels.4

 How to Manage Your Hormones for Better Brain Health